 If you read our previous post you already know the risks of opioids.
 While those risks are frightening, the risk of care administered by chiropractors (spinal manipulation, corrective exercise, and active release technique) pose no serious threat and is associated only with transient “muscle soreness.

 The chiropractors provide a conservative alternative to medications and more invasive procedures.
-Chiropractors can offer spinal manipulation as well as therapies and exercises and nutritional recommendations to help you obtain safe and effective pain relief without the risks that are associated with many medications and surgical procedures.
+Chiropractors can offer spinal adjustments as well as soft tissue therapies and exercises.
+This includes nutritional recommendations to help you obtain safe and effective pain relief without the risks that are associated with many medications and surgical procedures.

-In the last few years, the health care community recognized the benefits of conservative care, such as chiropractic, especially for patients with back pain.
-And because of that, patients should always discuss alternative treatments with their doctor.
+Should doctors refer more patients to chiropractors?
+In the last few years, the health care community recognized the benefits of conservative care, such as chiropractic.
+This is especially true for patients with back pain.
+For that reason, patients should always discuss alternative treatments with their doctor.
 You may have heard that chiropractic doesn’t work for some people, and that’s true.
-Every patient is different and different treatments give different results, all depending on the patient’s diagnosis, overall health, lifestyle
+Every patient is different and different treatments give different results.
+It all depends on the patient’s diagnosis, overall health, lifestyle